-Experiencing the ‘dancers zone’ on the rare occasion that i have felt it, is what leaves me feeling most satisfied as a dancer.
-In describing this ‘zone’ I can only speak from personal experience and many may perceive this phenomenon in a variety of ways.
+Experiencing the ‘dancers zone’, is what leaves me feeling most satisfied as a dancer.
+In describing this ‘zone’ (or some refer to it as ‘flow state’) I can only speak from personal experience and many may perceive this phenomenon in a variety of ways.
 The ‘zone’ is a time where there is a feeling of temporarily being transported away from the ‘usual’ self, where one is able to become/feel/encapsulate the energy of the music and thus, express the essence of one’s spirit.
 I have found this experience to be incredibly healing and has also provided a doorway into allowing deeper layers of creative expression to arise.
 Through this present connection to the body and music, movement flows, inspiration unfolds and according to some, innovative choreography can be effortless.
 Dancers may find this state easier to obtain alone and in a personal sacred space, as opposed to performing for an audience.
 Performance can evoke a certain level of self-consciousness, however for some more experienced dancers it can assist in the process, if the ambience is suitable.

 For some dancers, the ‘zone’ may spontaneously happen, however I would like to share some of the ways that I have found helpful in enhancing the likelihood of experiencing this state.